Tim Minchin: Later acting roles

 Minchin was cast in the role of Judas in the 2012 UK and Ireland arena tour of the Tim Rice and Andrew Lloyd Webber rock opera Jesus Christ Superstar.
 The tour extended into various other countries due to popular demand, with Minchin reprising the role in the world, with a filmed version being released in Autumn 2012.
 The filmed version, much to Minchin's annoyance, had his voice autotuned.
 The production toured Australia from May to July 2013, before returning to the UK and Ireland in Autumn 2013.

 Minchin made his Sydney Theatre Company debut in 2013 in Tom Stoppard's Rosencrantz and Guildenstern Are Dead alongside Toby Schmitz.

 On 23 April 2016, Minchin appeared in Shakespeare Live!
 From The RSC at the Royal Shakespeare Theatre in Stratford-upon-Avon (which was also broadcast live on BBC Two) celebrating the birthday and 400 years since the death of William Shakespeare.
 He appeared as himself in the 'To be, or not to be' sketch alongside Paapa Essiedu, Benedict Cumberbatch, Harriet Walter, David Tennant (who also hosted the event with Catherine Tate), Rory Kinnear, Ian McKellen, Judi Dench and Charles, Prince of Wales (who was in attendance with Camilla, Duchess of Cornwall).

+In November 2026, the Sydney Theatre Company announced a 2027 production of A Christmas Carol, starring Minchin as Ebenezer Scrooge.
+The play is schedule to run from 11 November to 26 December.